nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Selecting a task to assign grades: `select`

-This command allows you to select a task and view the grades of the students in your selected group.
+This command allows you to select a task and view the grades of the students with that task.

 **Command Format:**